Blackant222/darooAI/src/app/app.md

 The user journey is designed to be simple and intuitive:

 1.  **Landing Page**: New users arrive at a dedicated, professionally designed landing page (`/`) that explains the app's features and benefits, encouraging them to sign up.
-2.  **Authentication**: Users can navigate to login (`/login`) or signup (`/signup`) pages.
-Currently, this is a "fake" authentication system that navigates the user directly to the dashboard without real user accounts.
+2.  **Onboarding & Authentication**: Users go through a multi-step onboarding process (`/signup`) that collects essential health information in a UX-friendly manner.
+This includes account details, health conditions, allergies, and lifestyle factors.
+This process also handles user consent.
+For returning users, a simple login page (`/login`) is available.
 3.  **Dashboard**: The main hub of the application, providing a quick summary of the user's medication inventory.
 4.  **Scan & Add Drug**: Users can upload an image of a medicine label.
 The app uses a Genkit AI flow to process the image, identify the drug's name, determine its category, and generate relevant tags.
+It then asks the user if they are currently taking the medication and prompts for frequency and start date if applicable.
 5.  **My Pharmacy**: This section lists all the drugs the user has added.
 They can view details and remove medications from their list.
 6.  **AI Chatbot**: A conversational interface where users can ask health-related questions.
-The chatbot is aware of the user's medications and health conditions.
-It can ask follow-up questions to understand the user's symptoms, check for potential drug interactions, and then recommend an appropriate medication from their existing pharmacy, while also mentioning potential side effects.
+The chatbot is aware of the user's medications and the health profile created during onboarding.
+It can ask follow-up questions, check for potential drug interactions, mention common side effects, and then recommend an appropriate medication from their existing pharmacy.
 7.  **Admin Panel**: A separate section for administrators, accessible via a secret URL (`/ash`).
 It allows admins to simulate flagging inconsistencies in drug data, and provides a space to manage blog content.

 ---